Congratulations Grant Recipients

 With this announcement, ACPA and the Senior Scholars continue a research grant initiative to encourage practitioners and faculty to initiate original scholarship and research efforts designed to study critical issues impacting student affairs and/or higher education systems.
 All grant proposal narratives must demonstrate specific connection/s to the ACPA Strategic Imperative on Racial Justice and Decolonization.

-ACPA will award one grant up to $5,000 for the 2021-2022 calendar year to practitioners and/or faculty to conduct studies that benefit our understanding of the transformative nature of student affairs and higher education in relation to the ACPA Strategic Imperative.
-Grant recipients are expected to submit a program proposal to present their research at the ACPA Convention in 2023.
+ACPA will award one or more grants up to $5,000 for the 2022-2023 calendar year to practitioners and/or faculty to conduct studies that benefit our understanding of the transformative nature of student affairs and higher education in direct relation to the ACPA Strategic Imperative.
+Grant recipients are expected to submit a program proposal to present their research at the ACPA Convention in 2024.

 Proposals will be judged on originality, feasibility, clarity, potential institutional impact and connection to the ACPA Strategic Imperative.
 The final work will belong to the researchers/practitioners and they will be encouraged to submit for publication in an ACPA publication outlet.
 Only current members of ACPA are eligible to be Principal Investigator (PI) on a grant.

 Please merge the following components into one coherent document.

 - Cover Page – The title of the proposal along with the name, title, address, email, and phone number of the PI and all researchers.